 IDX Index: A key-value store document which contains an index of a DID's personal information.
-This document is stored on Ceramic and a reference to it is included in the DID document of the
+This document is stored on Ceramic as a TileDocument stream and a reference to it is included in the DID document of the

 3ID Keychain: A document which stores copies of the DID's seed encrypted to their various authentication methods.
-This document is stored on Ceramic and a reference to it is included in the DID's
+This document is stored on Ceramic as a TileDocument stream and a reference to it is included in the DID's

 IDX Index.
 When a user authenticates with a blockchain account in 3ID Connect, this DID seed is decrypted inside the iFrame.